 Notes and substitutions

-- Tapioca Starch: It acts as a stabilizer that thickens the mixture and prevents ice crystals from forming by absorbing excess water.
+- Tapioca starch: It acts as a stabilizer that thickens the mixture and prevents ice crystals from forming by absorbing excess water.
 You can use cassava or arrowroot flour in a 1:1 ratio as a substitute.
 Another option is to use slightly less cornstarch or a small amount of xanthan gum.

 How to make this recipe